dangerzig/tipitaka/paper.md

 It would be very useful to provide a function to convert Pali words to their stem forms in addition to having every variant form available.
 However, developing an accurate Pali stemming algorithm will be a substantial undertaking.
 Some progress has been made by others (see, for example, @Basapur, @Elwert, and @Alfter), but no complete algorithm appears yet publicly available.
 This will be tackled in a future release.

 ## Other tools
 Finally, a more efficient `pali_sort` would probably be useful.
 The current implementation is as much as two orders of magnitude slower than R's native sort.
-Rewriting the current algorithm in C++ would probbly be sufficient to improve the performnace substantially.
+Rewriting the current algorithm in C++ would probably be sufficient to improve the performance substantially.

 # Acknowledgements